wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

 #### Direct Debit Guarantee - Full Wording

-The link from the Direct Debit guarantee statement must show the full guarantee wording as shown below.
+You must have a page that shows the Full Direct Debit Guarantee working as shown below.
 The [Direct Debit logo](https://wealthkernel.azureedge.net/wealthkernel-api-docs/direct-debits/direct-debit-logo.svg) must also appear beside the statement.
+You should link to this page in the Direct Debit statement shown on page 1 when setting up a mandate.

 > <div style="text-align:center"><img width="200" style="display:inline" src="https://wealthkernel.azureedge.net/wealthkernel-api-docs/direct-debits/direct-debit-logo.svg" /></div>